About Great Western

 The first grapes were planted at Great Western during the 1850s as the gold mining boom receded and people looked for a more permanent means of livelihood.
-Vineyards planted in 1867 include grape varieties so rare that several have defied all attempts at identification and are, in all probability, the sole surviving examples in the world.
+Best's vineyards planted in 1868 include grape varieties so rare that several have defied attempts at identification and are, in all probability, the sole surviving examples in the world.

 The Grampians has enjoyed a long history of viticulture dominated by production of red wines of longevity, elegance and power.
 Silky smooth Shiraz with flavours and aromas of red cherry, plum, spice and pepper is typical of the regional style.